cockroachdb/docs/_includes/common/ui/sessions-page.md

 	- **Memory Usage** shows the amount of memory currently allocated to this session, followed by the maximum amount of memory this session has ever allocated.
 	- The **Terminate Session** button ends the session.
 The client that holds this session will receive a "connection terminated" event.
 	- The **Terminate Statement** button ends the SQL statement.
 The session running this statement will receive an error.
-- **Transaction** will display the following information for an open transaction.
+- **Transaction** displays the following information for an open transaction.
 	- **Transaction Start Time** shows the timestamp at which the transaction started.
 	- **Number of Statements Executed** shows the total number of SQL statements executed by the transaction.
 	- **Number of Retries** shows the total number of [retries]({{ link_prefix }}transactions.html#transaction-retries) for the transaction.